Damaniel/DamPBN/README.md

 - Sound effects
 - (and plenty of other stuff I haven't thought of yet)

+### Current bugs to fix
+- Trying to page down when there's exactly a multiple of 10 items causes the index to break out past the end

 ### Additional notes
 - Currently, images can be up to 320x200 pixels in size, with up to 64 colors.